What Is Identity Theft?

 ITRC - Identity Theft Resource Center www.idtheftcenter.org

-- Contact The First National Bank or other creditor where you have an account that you think may be the subject of identity theft.
+- Contact The FNB Community Bank or other creditor where you have an account that you think may be the subject of identity theft.
 Advise us of the identity theft.
-Request that FNB restrict access to your account, change your account password, or close your account, if there is evidence that your account has been the target of criminal activity.
-If FNB closes your account, ask us to issue you a new credit card, ATM card, debit card, or checks, as appropriate.
+Request that The FNB Community Bank restrict access to your account, change your account password, or close your account, if there is evidence that your account has been the target of criminal activity.
+If The FNB Community Bank closes your account, ask us to issue you a new credit card, ATM card, debit card, or checks, as appropriate.

 - File a report with your local police department.